chipsenkbeil/distant.nvim/README.md

       },

       -- Apply these settings to any remote host
+      --
+      -- NOTE: These mirror what is returned with
+      -- require('distant.settings').chip_default()
       ['*'] = {
-        -- Apply these launch settings to all hosts launch = {
+        -- Apply these launch settings to all hosts distant = {
-          -- Apply additional CLI options to the listening server, such as -- shutting down when there is no connection to it after 30 seconds extra_server_args = '"--shutdown-after 30"',
+          -- Shutdown server after 60 seconds with no active connection args = {'--shutdown-after', '60'},
         },

         -- Specify mappings to apply on remote file buffers